 The Nikkor AF 28mm/1.4D is not a lens many people have personal experience with.
 Part because it is quite rare (only 7333 where ever made), part because it was and still is rather expensive.
-Nikon stated in their article about the AF 28mm/1.4D on their NIKKOR – The Thousand and One Nights site, that the development of this lens took about 10 years till it finally was released into the wild at the end of 1993.
+Nikon stated in their article about the AF 28mm/1.4D on their NIKKOR – The Thousand and One Nights site, that the development of this lens took about 10 years till it was finally released into the wild at the end of 1993.

-Unfortunately it was discontinued in 2005 leaving the Nikkor AF line without a fast f/1.4 wide-angle lens, till the Nikkor AF-S 24mm/1.4G appeared in the beginning, and the Nikkor AF-S 35mm/1.4G at the end of 2010.
+Unfortunately it was discontinued in 2005 leaving the Nikkor AF line without a fast f/1.4 wide-angle lens till the Nikkor AF-S 24mm/1.4G appeared in the beginning, and the Nikkor AF-S 35mm/1.4G at the end of 2010.

 Some people call it the wide-angle Noct Nikkor, probably because of its enhanced shadow detail and the polished aspherical lens element that is responsible for it’s reduced coma.